EdibleBug/WoWS-GameParams/README.md

 ## Instruction
 1. Use Python 3.
-2. Legacy folder is outdated.
+2. Legacy folder is outdated, do not use.
 3. Extract GameParams.data into same folder.
     * OneFileToRuleThemAll.py
         * Extracts into a huge JSON file with everything included.
+This file is not intended for reading.
     * OneFileToSplitThemAll.py
         * Splits into many JSON files, with file name as key and value as content.
         * Example folder/file structure